GavinS551/Bit-Store/README.md

 ### Prerequisites

-The program is only guaranteed to be compatible with Windows (Tested on Windows 10).
+The program is only guaranteed to be compatible with Windows (Tested on Windows 10), however it should run fine on Linux/MacOS systems (including the use build.py to create a standalone executable).
 Python 3.6 is required.

 ### Installing